elearningdifferently/adapt-interactive-media/README.md

 ## Settings Overview

-The attributes listed below are used in *components.json* to configure **Media**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-media/blob/master/example.json).
-Visit the [**Media** wiki](https://github.com/adaptlearning/adapt-contrib-media/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).
+The attributes listed below are used in *components.json* to configure **Media**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-interactive-media/blob/master/example.json).
+Visit the [**Media** wiki](https://github.com/adaptlearning/adapt-interactive-media/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 ## Attributes

 [**core model attributes**](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes): These are inherited by every Adapt component.
 [Read more](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).

 ### \_component (string):
-This must be set to `"media"`.
+This must be set to `"interactivemedia"`.

 ### \_classes (string):
 CSS class name(s) to be applied to this component’s containing `div`.
 The class(es) must be predefined in one of the Less files.
 Separate multiple classes with a space.